Tuesday, 7 January 2025

 What a welcome!
 I was greeted by hoots from attractive young ladies who leaned out of the office windows.

-After coffee, and after being given some large RSPB stickers to place on the back of my florescent jacket and after being given a RSPB yellow collection can for the front of the bike, some photographs were taken with everyone outside for the use of the local press and RSPB newsletters.
+After coffee, and after being given two large RSPB stickers to place on the back of my florescent jacket and after being given a RSPB yellow collection can for the front of the bike, photographs were taken with everyone outside for the use of the local press and RSPB newsletters.

 Then it was time to be back on the road again heading for Otmoor, the large RSPB reserve near Oxford.